johnny353535/yoi/README.md

 ### Build & Serve

-- Run the build process for development: `npm run build`
+1. Run the build process for development: `npm run build`
-- Start a local preview server (with auto-refresh on changes): `npm run serve`
+2. Start a local preview server (with auto-refresh on changes): `npm run serve`

-- It makes sense to chain the two commands: `npm run build && npm run serve`
+It makes sense to chain the two commands: `npm run build && npm run serve`

-### Deploy & Commit
+### Publish & Commit

+Development is limited to the Yoshino frontend team.
+Unfortunately, at this point we do not have the recources to run this as a real open source project – but maybe in the future we will.
+However, as a Yoshino team member, this is how you publish your changes:

+1. Make sure you bump up the version number in bower.json
-- Once you are ready to publish your changes, run the deploy process: `npm run deploy`
+2. Once you are ready, run the publish process: `npm run publish`
-- After the deploy process is complete, you can push to the repository
+3. After the publish process is complete, push to the repository
+4. Tag a new release with the new version number

 If you wish to learn more about using GIT and GitHub, [this website](http://rogerdudler.github.io/git-guide/) might be a valuable recource for you.